 Another reason behind those bubbles could be the blocked drainpipe.
 It’s the pipe connection between the toilet’s drain to the black water tank.

-If due to any reason the drainpipe clogs, you may find your toilet bubbling upon flushing.
+If to any reason the drainpipe clogs, you may find your toilet bubbling upon flushing.
 Anything can cause this blockage.
 It can be solid waste residue or tissue paper sticking to the wall of the pipe.

 Since the water pressure is not that high upon every flush, a building clog may continue to strengthen.